aep-dev/aep.dev/aip/general/0193/aip.md

   **may** change, even within a single version.
 - The `code` field is intended to have code written against it, and therefore **must not** change.
 Values for this field should be 0-63 characters, and use only lower-case letters, numbers, and the `-` character.
+These strings should be comparable using ordinal comparisons.